 You can add hosts of ESXi version 7.0 or later to a cluster that you manage with a single image.
 Starting with vSphere 7.0 Update 2, you can add a host to a cluster and at the same time use the image on that host as an image for the entire cluster.

 Removing Hosts from a vSphere Lifecycle Manager Cluster

 Removing a host from a cluster is a straightforward procedure.
 If you remove a host from a cluster that uses a single image, the host retains the software and firmware installed during the last remediation against the image for the cluster.

 All cluster-related operations are described in full detail in the vCenter Server and Host Management documentation.

-For information about using Auto Deploy to deploy and provision ESXi hosts, see VMware ESXi Installation and Setup.
+For information about using Auto Deploy to deploy and provision ESXi hosts, see the VMware ESXi Installation and Setup documentation.